 Unfortunately, if you are convicted of your domestic violence charges, you might not have your weapons returned to you.
 Additionally, it might be difficult or impossible to get a firearm license or permit in the future with a domestic violence conviction on your record.
 Our Utah domestic violence defense lawyers can help you fight your charges and protect your rights.

 A restraining or protective order may also affect your relationship with people other than the alleged victim.
 In many domestic violence cases, the defendant and alleged victim are married, in a romantic relationship, or share children.
 They also tend to live together.
 A restraining or protective order could force you to move out of your home because you are no longer allowed near the alleged victim.
 You might also be restricted from seeing your shared children.

 Domestic violence charges could seriously hinder your ability to live a normal life while dealing with your criminal charges.
 People accused of domestic violence tend to face harsh social backlash from their coworkers, friends, and neighbors.
 It is not unusual for people to lose important relationships after being charged with domestic violence.
 In many cases, people within the local community may believe you are guilty before you ever have a trial.
 Even if we can have your charges dropped or dismissed in a court of law, you might still be guilty in the court of public opinion.
 Talk to our Utah domestic violence charges defense lawyers about how to fight your case.

 Work with Our Committed Utah Domestic Violence Charges Defense Attorney

 If you were charged with domestic violence, you should consult with our experienced Utah domestic violence charges defense attorneys.
-For a free case review, contact Overson Law, PLLC, at (801) 758-2287.
+For a free case review, contact Overson & Bugden, at (801) 758-2287.